epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 ### `Account` objects

-Creditors (aka currency holders) can create accounts with debtors (aka currencies).
 For each created account, an new `Account` object is added to the currency holder's list of accounts.
 Also, the currency holder can decide to schedule some of his/her accounts for deletion, or to even delete them right away.

 Every "Account" object contains several sub-objects.
 Each sub-object is responsible for a different aspect of the account's behavior.
 Here is an